Recently updated on June 13th, 2024 at 02:54 pm

 Visa on Arrival

-This is a bit similar to the process in Cambodia.
-Once you depart the plane, make sure to have your paperwork filled out for arrival and US$35.
-You will hand over your passport along with this information and then wait to be called.
-In Luang Prabang, there is just one line to hand in your documents and then another line to wait to be called.
-If you have all your information with you, this process is extremely simple, but is not signed well.
+In Luang Prabang, there is just one line to hand in your documents and another to wait to be called.
+If you have all your information with you, this process is extremely simple but is not signed well.

 Embrace Laoness

-Kip
+Getting Kip

 After paying for your visa at the airport in US dollars, you will want the local currency for everything else.
-The money is called Kip and it’s hard to find to exchange outside of Laos.
-We used our Charles Schwab account to withdraw money from ATMs.
+The money is called Kip, and it’s hard to find to exchange outside of Laos.
+We used our Charles Schwab account to withdraw from ATMs.
 Cash is the best way to pay for everything because many places do not accept credit cards.

-Land of a Million Elephants
+The Land of a Million Elephants

 Respect the Saffron Robes